-21 Further misconduct
+21. Further misconduct

-Where an Employee already has a live warning and there is further proven misconduct within that period, a further panel may extend the period of the warning or issue a higher sanction which may include dismissal.
+Where an Employee already has a live warning and there is further proven misconduct within that period, a further Panel may extend the period of the warning or issue a higher sanction which may include dismissal.

 The length of any extension may not be greater than the length of the original sanction.

-22 Non Attendance at Meetings
+22. Non Attendance at meetings and Hearings

-Where an Employee or their representative is unavailable to attend a meeting held under this procedure, they should inform the Headteacher / Panel at the earliest opportunity.
+Where an Employee or their Representative is unavailable to attend a meeting held under this procedure, they should inform the Headteacher / Panel at the earliest opportunity.

-A hearing / appeal may be deferred by up to 5 working days from the date of the original meeting where an Employee's representative is unavailable.
+A Hearing / Appeal may be deferred by up to 5 working days from the date of the original meeting where an Employee's Representative is unavailable.

-Other than in exceptional circumstances only one postponement will be granted.
+Other than in exceptional circumstances only one postponement will be granted

-The Headteacher / Panel reserves the right to hold a hearing / appeal in the Employee's absence where all reasonable efforts to secure attendance have been unsuccessful.
-In this event the Employee will be given the opportunity to make written representations to the meeting or for their representative or workplace colleague to make representations either to the meeting or in writing on their behalf.
+The Headteacher / Panel reserves the right to hold a Hearing / Appeal in the Employee's absence where all reasonable efforts to secure attendance have been unsuccessful.
+In this event the Employee will be given the opportunity to make written representations to the meeting or for their Representative or Workplace Colleague to make representations either to the meeting or in writing on their behalf.

-If no submissions are received the panel may make a decision based on the available information.
+If no submissions are received the Panel may make a decision based on the available information.